UKCloud/documentation/articles/openshift/oshift-how-portworx-snapshots.md

 > To find the ID of the cloud credentials provided with your cluster run:
 > `PX_POD=$(kubectl get pods -l name=portworx -n kube-system -o jsonpath='{.items[0].metadata.name}')`
 > `kubectl exec $PX_POD -n kube-system -- /opt/pwx/bin/pxctl credentials list`
+> This gets the name of a portworx pod and executes a pxctl credential list inside it.

 1. Create a PVC to use for the cloudsnap: